-It may confuse you to recollect that I said two disks connected by an axle. within the picture above, the player is employing a one-sided yo-yo. this is often far more challenging, but allows certain moves that are impossible with the 2 sided yo-yo.
+It may confuse you to recollect that I said two disks connected by an axle.
+This is often far more challenging but allows certain moves that are impossible with the 2 sided yoyo.

-In the picture below, there are samples of the first sort of Chinese yo-yo made from bamboo.
-The one on the proper may be a two sided yo-yo and therefore the one on the left is one sided. the foremost common Chinese name for the yo-yo is 空竹 (kōngzhú) which suggests hollow bamboo and springs from this sort of yo-yo.
+There are samples of the first sort of Chinese yoyo made from bamboo in the picture below.
+The one on the proper may be a two-sided yoyo, and therefore the one on the left is one-sided.
+The foremost common Chinese name for the yoyo is 空竹 (kōngzhú) which suggests hollow bamboo and springs from this sort of yoyo.

-There are many names for the yo-yo, partly because it’s been around for such a long time, and partly because for so long it has had many regional nicknames.
-It also can be called 空钟 ( kōngzhōng) or hollow bell. you’ll see that the only sided type seems like a bell, but the name could also come from the very fact that when the yo-yo is spun it makes a whistling sound.
+There are many names for the yoyo, partly because it’s been around for such a long time and partly because it has had many regional nicknames for so long.
+It also can be called 空钟 ( kōngzhōng) or hollow bell.
+You’ll see that the only-sided type seems like a bell, but the name could also come from the very fact that when the yoyo is spun, it makes a whistling sound.

 Two other names derive from the power to form a sound.
-Xianghuang 响簧 (xiǎnghuáng) means “make the sound of the woodwind” pertaining to the reed in certain instruments.
-Cheling 扯铃 (chělíng) means “pull bell.”
+Xianghuang 响簧 (xiǎnghuáng) means “make the sound of the woodwind” pertaining to the reed in specific instruments.
+Cheling 扯铃 (chělíng) means “pull the bell.”

-When the yo-yo visited Europe with the traders after 17th century, it got new names.
+When the yoyo visited Europe with the traders after the 17th century, it got new names.
 Devil on two sticks must describe the problem of learning the skill.
-It became enormously popular among both adults and youngsters . it had been introduced to the circus where jugglers developed elaborate tricks and feats of skill.
+Nevertheless, it became enormously popular among both adults and youngsters.
+It had been introduced to the circus, where jugglers developed elaborate tricks and feats of skill.

-When, in 1906, Gustav Philippart patented significant design changes to the Chinese yo-yo, he called it a diabolo.
-His had open cups at either end and was made from tire rubber. it might be incorrect to call the kongzhu or Chinese yo-yo a diabolo, that name should apply to Philippart’s invention, but many sources do ask it as a diabolo.
+In 1906, Gustav Philippart patented significant design changes to the Chinese yoyo, calling it a diabolo.
+He had open cups at either end and was made from tire rubber.
+It might be incorrect to call the kongzhu or Chinese yoyo a diabolo, that name should apply to Philippart’s invention, but many sources ask it as a diabolo.
 The diabolo’s design is significantly different, although it’s still played with two sticks and a string.
-Interestingly, Philippart’s version has also been adopted by the Chinese together of several versions they use.
+Interestingly, Philippart’s version has also been adopted by the Chinese, together with several versions they use.

-The Chinese yo-yo is a type that of yo-yo that uses two sticks and a string. it’s sort of a pro yo-yo, but is greater and therefore the cups are larger and made out of plastic.
-As a beginner of the Diabolo, it’s difficult to urge the hang of things.
-Once you get good at it, you’ll become a Diabolo master.
-So as a master of the Diabolo, I say to:
+The Chinese yoyo is a type of yoyo that uses two sticks and a string.
+It’s a pro-yo-yo but is greater, and therefore, the cups are larger and made out of plastic.
+As a beginner of diabolo, it isn’t easy to urge the hang of things.
+But, once you get good at it, you’ll become a Diabolo master.

 - To always practice